 4.5.3 Locus of Position

-Each academic faculty member shall have a locus of position in one or more academic departments of Mines, which shall be stated in the faculty member's employment contract or offer letter.
+Each academic faculty member shall have a locus of position in one or more academic departments of Mines or University Honors and Scholars Programs (UHSP), which shall be stated in the faculty member's employment contract or offer letter.

-If a formal locus of position is distributed over multiple departments (i.e., if faculty FTE and formal responsibility is shared across departments), one department shall be designated as the faculty member’s primary locus of position.
+If a formal locus of position is distributed over multiple departments (i.e., if faculty FTE and formal responsibility is shared across departments), or if faculty FTE and formal responsibility is 100% within UHSP, one department or UHSP shall be designated as the faculty member’s primary locus of position.
 The faculty member’s annual evaluation and promotion review shall be conducted by the primary department, with input solicited from the secondary department(s).
 Tenure is held in the primary department.
 Beyond how evaluations and promotion reviews are conducted, faculty members splitting loci of position across multiple departments shall have all of the rights, privileges, and responsibilities enjoyed by faculty in each department.

-If a faculty member wishes to change his/her primary locus of position, the process for doing so is defined in Section 4.5.5 below.
+If a faculty member wishes to change their primary locus of position, the process for doing so is defined in Section 4.5.5 below.

 4.5.4 Internal Joint Faculty Appointments

-Internal joint faculty appointments may be made when the professional activities of a faculty member fall within the purview of two or more Mines departments or divisions.
+Internal joint faculty appointments may be made when the professional activities of a faculty member fall within the purview of two or more Mines departments.
 A Joint Faculty member shall have a formal locus of position in one or more departments.

 If the appointment in a second department is zero FTE, the appointment is a courtesy appointment that is supplemental to the faculty member’s primary position.
 In this case, input on annual evaluation and promotion review is not required from the other Department(s).
 Courtesy appointees who are members of the Graduate Faculty (Section 4.3) in their home department, also have Graduate Faculty status in the Department granting the courtesy appointment.
 Rights and privileges of the courtesy appointment shall be determined by the granting department.
 Courtesy appointments do not confer tenure in the granting department.
 A faculty member with a courtesy appointment may indicate affiliation with the Department(s) in which they have an appointment.